-Stress has quickly become a modern disease that has a massive impact on your personal life and health.
-An estimated 77 percent of people in the U.S. experience physical symptoms from stress, while another 73 percent experience psychological symptoms.
-More and more people are starting to turn to nootropics for stress relief.
-There are a variety of natural supplements and synthetic compounds designed to enhance various cognitive processes with little to no negative side effects.
-Compounds that relieve stress are called anxiolytics, stemming from anxi(anxiety)-o-lytic(lysis, to loosen or dissolve).
-The term was first coined in the mid 1960s.
-One of the most common natural anxiolytics is called ashwagandha.
-Two very popular versions are called Sensoril and KSM-66; both of which are patented, clinically-tested ashwagandha extracts with data to back up their efficacy claims.
+More and more people are starting to turn to nootropics for stress support.
+One of the most common natural adaptogens is called ashwagandha.
+Two very popular versions of Ashwagandha are called Sensoril and KSM-66; both of which are patented, clinically-tested ashwagandha extracts with data to back up their efficacy claims.
 Let’s take a closer look at these two ashwagandha extracts and determine what works better for you.

 As extracts of the same plant, how different could Sensoril and KSM-66 be?
-It’s true that they generally offer the same potential benefits in relieving the negative effects of stress and anxiety.
-Both have passed clinical tests and trials and conducted thorough research on the effects of ashwagandha.
+It’s true that they generally offer the same potential benefits in supporting healthy stress levels.
+Both have supportive clinical tests and trials with thorough research on the potential benefits of ashwagandha.
 Both use patented, water-based extraction processes that eliminate the bitter taste of the herb.
 So what is so different about them, and how do they compare to regular ashwagandha extracts?

 Most extracts of ashwagandha are standardized to 2.5% withanolides.
 This means that 2.5% of the extract by weight is withanolides, which are a group of at least 7 related compounds in ashwagandha.
 Sensoril, on the other hand, is standardized to 10% withanolides.
-The goal of Sensoril was to get the most potent extract, with the highest levels of withanolides on the market.
-This means that most people report Sensoril as being very strong, calming, and sedating.
-Often those with severe anxiety, or those wanting restful sleep, will prefer Sensoril the most.
+The goal of Sensoril Ashwagandha was to get the most potent extract, with the highest levels of withanolides on the market.
+This means that most people report Sensoril as being very strong and calming.
+Often those with heavy stress, or those wanting restful sleep, will prefer Sensoril the most.

 KSM-66 opted for a different approach.
-Their extract is standardized to 5% withanolides, and sought to bring out an extract with the natural ratios of ashwagandha root.
-They spent 14 years on R&D to bring out an extract that gives high withanolides, but keeps the ratios in line with what is found in nature.
-The though behind it was that it was not just about getting the most withanolides, but getting them in the proper ratios.
-This means that KSM-66 is not as potent, but is actually described by many as stimulating and energizing, while still being an anxiolytic.
-Many times people with mild anxiety will prefer KSM-66, as it is less sedating and more useful during the day.
+Their Ashwagandha extract is standardized to 5% withanolides, and sought to bring out an extract with the natural ratios of ashwagandha root.
+They spent 14 years on R&D to bring out an Ashwagandha extract that gives high withanolides, but keeps the ratios in line with what is found in nature.
+The thought behind this was that it was not just about getting the most withanolides, but getting them in the proper ratios.
+This means that KSM-66 is not as powerful, but is actually described by many as stimulating and energizing, while still supporting healthy stress levels.

-Sensoril and KSM-66 offer different benefits aside from potential stress relief.
+Sensoril and KSM-66 Ashwagandha offer different benefits aside from potential stress support.
 Some studies suggest that Sensoril may:

 On the other hand, KSM-66’s benefits may include:

 Deciding between KSM-66 and Sensoril depends on what you’re looking for.
-Sensoril offers potential everyday stress relief and sleep quality improvement, while KSM-66 is seeing more use in sports nutrition as a means of possibly improving fitness.
+Sensoril Ashwagandha offers potential everyday stress and sleep support while KSM-66 Ashwagandha is seeing more use in sports nutrition as a means of possibly improving fitness.
 As a full spectrum extract, KSM-66 also offers a higher potency of the compounds in the ashwagandha roots.